We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • available online and in stores

-• don’t require an exam or prescription
+• do not require an exam or prescription

 Cons